The Eucalyptus Problem

 A Great Legacy of Historical Waterways

-It is usually described how the lands south of Ethiopia are the source of the Nile.
-However, this is only correct in the adventure literature and the early travellers' romantic descriptions of heroic adventures and explorers' discoveries through the ascent of the breathtakingly beautiful cloud-covered Rwenzori mountains and glaciers in the range through the countries of Uganda and Congo.
+Despite the usual and faulty description of how the lands south of Ethiopia are the source of the Nile, this is only correct in the adventure literature and the early travellers' romantic stories of heroic adventures and explorers' discoveries through the ascent of the breathtakingly beautiful cloud-covered Rwenzori mountains and glaciers in the range through the countries of Uganda and Congo.
+However, it is understandable that these daring adventurers of the past centuries sought knowledge of unknown lands and, therefore, increasingly lost their route from the actual waters of the Nile masses when it did not offer the requisite drama.

 The Beauty of Ethiopia's Highland